-Amounts reported as program revenues include 1) operating grants and contributions and 2) capital grants and contributions, including special assessments.
+Amounts reported as program revenues include 1) charges for services and 2) operating grants and contributions.
 Internally dedicated resources are reported as general revenues rather than as program revenues.
 Likewise, general revenues include all the taxes.

 MEASUREMENT FOCUS AND BASIS OF ACCOUNTING